AhamSammich/dexbee-docs/src/content/docs/introduction.md

 - Browser-focused with ESM support

 ### 📊 **Advanced Features**
-- Enterprise schema migrations with rollback support
+- Optional schema migrations with dry-run validation
 - Transaction management with ACID compliance
 - Blob storage for Files, Images, and binary data
 - Data validation and default values